-The root cause of all the above conditions result from instability of the joints, caused by loose, weak or injured ligaments and tendons.
+The root cause of all the above conditions result from instability of the joints, caused by loose, injured or damaged ligaments and tendons.

-Prolotherapy is a non- surgical medical procedure where a natural irritant (eg. dextrose) is injected into ligaments & tendons, with the intention of tightening the ligaments & tendons so as to stabilize the joint and decrease pain.
-This natural irritant initiates the bodies natural healing response.
+Prolotherapy is a non- surgical medical procedure where a natural irritant (eg. dextrose) is injected into ligaments & tendons, tightening the ligaments & tendons so as to stabilize the joint and decrease pain.
+This natural irritant initiates the body’s natural healing response.
 Inflammation is a part of the healing.
+We have 900 ligaments to support our 360 joints.
+Patients who follow prolotherapy protocols and directions have the greatest success.

 Modern day prolotherapy innovation originated in the early 1930’s by Earl Gedney, DO., an osteopathic physician and surgeon.
 He injured his thumb in a surgical suite door, stretching the joint, causing severe pain and instability.
 After being told that his condition can only be treated by surgery, Gedney researched that the American Society of Herniologists used irritating substances to repair hernias.
 So, he decided to be his own doctor by injecting his own thumb, resulting in a full recovery.